-Given the tremendous congestion in SP-15 pricing zone near the Site, after the expansion to 1,000 MW PEF may become eligible for a Reliability Must-Run (“RMR”) contract from the ISO.
+If PEF expands to 1,000 MW and it interconnects into the Pardee Substation, the Project may become eligible for an RMR contract from the ISO.
+Any expansion cannot begin until all applicable approvals, including that of the CEC, are obtained.

-Firm Commitment for Turbine Schedule
+Firm Commitment for Equipment

-The system design of the Project will be three GE 7FAs, one GE D11 steam turbine and one GE A11 steam turbine operating in combined cycle mode utilizing a two-on-one configuration plus a one-on-one configuration.
-The contract for the turbines was signed with GE on ____ and they are scheduled for delivery that would support a June 2003 commercial operations date.
-Furthermore, the contract for one CTG and one STG, which will allow expansion of the Project to 1,000 MW, will be executed very soon.
+The Company has contracted with GE for two Power Islands and they are scheduled for a delivery that would support a June 2003 commercial operations date.
+Furthermore, the Company is in the process of securing an additional power island, which will allow expansion of the Project to 1,000 MW.
 As availability of turbines is expected to be severely limited during the next few years, any project under development without firm rights to equipment is at risk of substantial delays.

 Significant Barriers to Entry

 ENA believes that there are significant barriers that confront any potential power plant development in the region.
 PEF has encountered and has addressed, or is in the process of addressing, obstacles which would be encountered by future power plant developers, including: (i) access to water rights; (ii) availability of ERCs; (iii) air quality standards; (iv) access to industrially zoned property; (v) transmission interconnections, including the construction of new transmission lines and high pressure gas pipelines; (vi) availability of turbines; and (vii) environmental concerns.
-The inability to overcome any of these obstacles could prevent or significantly delay competing plants from being constructed or operating as economically.
+The inability to overcome any of these obstacles could prevent or significantly delay competing plants from being constructed or operating economically.

-Tejon AllianceParticipation

-[GET DETAILS; See Sam/Dave]

 Experienced Project Sponsor

-Enron, through its Wholesale Energy Operations and Services businesses which includes ENA, is a leader in developing, constructing and operating energy-related infrastructure Projects worldwide.
+Enron, through its Wholesale Energy Operations and Services businesses which includes ENA, is a leader in developing, constructing and operating energy-related infrastructure projects worldwide.
 In North America, ENA is the clear market leader in commodity delivery and risk management, supported by extensive physical natural gas transportation, storage and electric interchange capabilities.

-Community Support

-Strategic Alliance with Tejon

-[Tejon Agreements to be reviewed to complete]

-Public Relations

-[What have we done here?
-Dave/Sam]

-PEF has a local office in Pittsburg.
-ENA has hired one full-time person, a resident of Pittsburg, to staff the office and to augment ENA’s existing and significant public relations effort in the City of Pittsburg.
-ENA has also retained Russeth Strategic Communications to assist the public relations effort.

-ENA has also formed a Power Plant Advisory Committee (the “Committee”) who will advise ENA, and ultimately PEF, in certain issues important to the public.
-The Committee will meet at least monthly and was formed with representatives of each of the four nearby neighborhood groups, each of five City Councilmen, the 3rd Street businesses, union labor, UPI and the City of Pittsburg.

 Project Sponsor

 Enron Corp.